SonarSource/eslint-plugin-sonarjs/README.md

   }
 }
 ```
-* To enable all rules of this plugin use `@typescript-eslint/parser` as a parser for ESLint ([like we do](https://github.com/SonarSource/eslint-plugin-sonarjs/blob/6e06d59a233e07b28fbbd6398e08b9b0c63b18f9/.eslintrc.js#L4)).
+* To enable all rules of this plugin, use `@typescript-eslint/parser` as a parser for ESLint ([like we do](https://github.com/SonarSource/eslint-plugin-sonarjs/blob/6e06d59a233e07b28fbbd6398e08b9b0c63b18f9/.eslintrc.js#L4)) and set the [parserOptions.project](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser#parseroptionsproject) option.
 Thanks to it, type information is available, which is beneficial or even essential for some rules.

 ## Available Configurations